 In Washington, D.C., the arrival of spring brings a splash of color as the city’s iconic cherry trees burst into bloom.
 The city has enjoyed cherry blossoms each year dating back to 1912, when Japan gave about 3,000 cherry trees to the United States as a gift of friendship.
 These trees surround Washington’s Tidal Basin, and the beautiful blooms set against the backdrop of the national monuments bring more than 1.5 million visitors to the area every year during the National Cherry Blossom Festival.
 Not surprisingly, the festival is planned to coincide with the peak bloom of the cherry trees.

 The exact timing of peak bloom varies from year to year, and it is largely driven by local temperatures during the winter and early spring.
+Many plants are sensitive to and respond to environmental cues such as when temperature reaches a certain threshold.
 As the Leaf and Bloom Dates indicator explains, scientists have very high confidence that recent warming trends in global climate are causing spring events such as leaf growth and flower blooms to happen earlier.1 In the case of Washington’s cherry blossoms, earlier bloom dates could affect tourism and the local economy.